-- Mount the spray boom on the aircraft so as to minimize drift caused by wing tip vortices.
+- Mount the spray boom on the aircraft so as to minimize drift caused by wingtip vortices.
 The minimum practical boom length should be used and must not exceed 75% of the wingspan or rotor diameter.

 - Release spray at the lowest possible height consistent with pest control, and flight safety.
 Applications more than 10 feet above the crop canopy should be avoided.

-Many state pesticide regulatory agencies have partnered with FieldWatch™, Inc., to provide online registry tools to promote communication between producers of pesticide-sensitive crops, beekeepers and pesticide applicators.
+Many state pesticide regulatory agencies have partnered with FieldWatch™, Inc., to provide online registry tools to promote communication between producers of pesticide-sensitive crops, beekeepers, and pesticide applicators.
 It is free, but you must create an account to participate in any of the FieldWatch registries.
 Specialty crop producers with apiaries may enter hive locations using either the DriftWatch® or BeeCheck®.
 BeeCheck is the registry site for beekeepers.
-The registries provide site designations including one mile radius boundaries around apiaries.
+The registries provide site designations including one-mile radius boundaries around apiaries.
 Apiaries registered through BeeCheck may be marked ‘private’ so only applicators in FieldWatch can view them and receive contact information.
 Beekeepers may update their information at any time.

-Participation in this online mapping tool should enhance communication between beekeepers and pesticide applicators with the goal of minimizing exposure of managed bees to applied pesticides.
+Participation in this online mapping tool should enhance communication between beekeepers and pesticide applicators with the goal of minimizing the exposure of managed bees to applied pesticides.